Ahoy and welcome! Behold my collection in all of its glory or something!

 unless something is unlocked.

 = Personal challenge completed.
 Not dying in a Zelda game is not a challenge for me (except the NES games and, it turns out, Breath of the Wild).
-Not dying while not getting any upgrades or doing any side-quests in a Zelda game IS a challenge for me.
-I don't do many
+Not dying while not getting any upgrades or doing any side-quests in a Zelda game IS a challenge for me, and would count as a

 = Unending.
 I do not

 my duplicates, because if I'm not going to play a game, what's the point in me buying it?
 Instead, duplicates are accurately marked based on my progress in those versions of the games.
 Yes, this increases my